Save money, save lives

 Find out how to volunteer for Salvation Army charity shops.

 We don’t think anything should ever be left buried and forgotten at the back of wardrobes or garages, or even worse, thrown in the bin and sent to landfill.
 There is so much value in your unwanted clothes or household items, and we offer a range of ways for you to donate them whether via our charity shops, door-to-door collection services or donation banks.
-Thanks to you we collect, recycle and sell more than 50 million items a year that directly goes to our work helping others at the heart of communities across the UK and Republic of Ireland.
+Thanks to you we collect, reuse and recycle and sell more than 50 million items a year that directly goes to our work helping others at the heart of communities across the UK and Republic of Ireland.